dis-orientation/dis-orientation.github.io/index.md

 For example, the fact that [the University of Southern California has been significantly underreporting rape](http://articles.latimes.com/2013/oct/07/local/la-me-college-assaults-20131008) is not an isolated incident.
 The contribution to and perpetuation of rape culture by unviersity administrations is a pervasive and systemic issue, occuring at universities from the west coast to the east coast.

 Another systemic issue related to universities is the disenfranchisement of students&#8212;particularly students of color and students from lower- and working-class backgrounds&#8212;via the debt system.
 Such disenfranchisement cannot occur in isolation.
-It is dependent upon the structure of our education system and upon all of the univeristies that participate in this education system.
+It is dependent upon the structure of our education system and upon all of the univeristies that participate in this "education" system.

 And these are **not** the only two such issues.
 By browsing the dis-orienting content on this website, it becomes apparent that there are  many similar issues occurring at many different univeristies.
 What does this all mean?